BLACK4585/matrix-docker/README.md

 You can set up all you need for the matrix in less than an hour.
 It will install the following applications for you.

-- Synapse
+- Synapse (Matrix Server)
-- Element
+- Element-web (Matrix web client)
-- PostgreSQL
+- PostgreSQL (Database)
-- Coturn
+- Coturn (Turn server)
-- Caddy
+- Caddy (Reverse Proxy with automatic HTTPS and Webserver)
+- Matrix JWT Server (Authentication Server for Element Call)
+- Livekit server (Communication Server for Element Call)
+- Synapse Admin (Web admin dashboard for Synapse)

 > [!NOTE]
 > In this tutorial we will set up the new Element Call system as well as the old Turn system.
 The new Element Call is only supported by Element with the right flags and the new Element X App.
 But I personally don't like this app (yet) since it lacks a lot of features compared to Element Classic.
 So I would recommend using Element Classic for now.
 On your desktop you can then use the new Element Call while on your phone the old system still works.